Thameslink Programme: Revision of plans

 As a result, the Deputy Prime Minister said in January 2003 that the project would not receive approval and that Network Rail (which had replaced Railtrack by this time) must submit improved proposals and a new Environmental Statement.
-The delay also led to the 'Thameslink 2000 Agreement', the contract that obliged Network Rail/Railtrack to maintain responsibility for funding the project, being terminated in April 2003.
-Responsibility for the project's funding was subsequently transferred to the Strategic Rail Authority.

 Network Rail revised the original proposal and submitted it along with an updated Environmental Statement dated 14 June 2004.
 The Deputy Prime Minister and the Secretary of State for Transport called for a new public inquiry to begin in September 2005.
 During this period the Strategic Rail Authority was abolished by the Railways Act of 2005, and the Department for Transport (DfT) took over funding responsibility for the project in July 2005.

 Second public inquiry

 The second public inquiry took place between September and December 2005, and the Inspector completed the report in February 2006, submitted to the DfT for consideration.
 In October 2006 the DfT published the second report, declaring that the Inspector was satisfied that the deficiencies of the previous proposals had been resolved, and recommending that the project be approved.